 Creating art on the playa of Black Rock City is like no canvas or gallery that you may have ever experienced before.
 The challenges are many.
-You must consider the extreme physical conditions of the desert, the logistics of transporting props, building materials and equipment to this remote desert site, and the difficulty of maintaining tools and equipment in a place that has no service grid or ready market of resources.
+You must consider the extreme physical conditions of the desert, the logistics of transporting building materials and equipment to this remote desert site, and the difficulty of maintaining tools and equipment in a place that has no service grid or ready market of resources.

 You must also consider the inherently chaotic nature of Black Rock City itself.
 All of these challenges are aspects of the medium in which you are working, so plan carefully and be patient.
-Your creation may not happen in precisely the way you envision it, but that’s okay.
+Your creation may not happen in precisely the way you envision it, and that’s okay.
 The struggle to adapt and to survive is an essential part of this experience and can lead to unexpected discoveries, both about your art as well as yourself.

 We challenge you to create something that will inspire, engage, question, puzzle, amuse, seduce and otherwise influence the citizens of Black Rock City.
 Interactive art is our particular obsession.
 Interactive work convenes society around itself.
 It generates roles.
 It provokes actions.
 It transforms participants into active contributors to a creative process.

 Large scale sound art is confined to the 10:00 and 2:00 edges of our city.
 Art installations on the open playa may contain ambient sound elements that are integral to the installation, but we do not allow DJs, sound systems, DJ booths, or any kind of amplified dance music in the art area.
 Why not?
-Electronic music permeates our city, and the art area is one place that is free of it.
+Electronic music permeates our city, and the open playa is one place that is free of it.
 Some installations require a quiet area, and amplified music makes that impossible.
 With the nature of the open desert, sound carries far and wide very easily.
 If you are creating an art installation that contains amplified music, it must be located on or in front of the 10:00 or 2:00 edge of our city, and must adhere to our sound policy.
-See our Sound Policy

-Cleanup Accountability – To Burn Or Not To Burn
+Cleanup Accountability – To Burn or Not To Burn

 IMPORTANT: There are special requirements if your artwork incorporates FIRE in any of the following ways:

-If your artwork incorporates fire in any of those ways, it is mandatory that you read and utilize the fire safety guidelines that we have developed.
-You will also be required to fill out the Fire Safety section of the Questionnaire and include your Burn Scar Prevention plan.
+If your artwork incorporates fire in any of those ways, it is mandatory that you read and follow the fire safety guidelines that we have developed.
+You will also be required to fill out the Fire Safety section of the Art Installation Questionnaire and include your Burn Scar Prevention plan.
 To be prepared for these questions, please read the following and gather the information you need before you start the questionnaire:

 Here’s who to email if you have any questions: